The Sternum or Breast Bone is a long flat bone, which is enlarged about 7 cm long. It is located in the anterior median part of the chest wall.

 - Its posterior surface is smooth and somewhat concave.

-Lower part of posterior surface provides origin to sternocostalis muscle.
+- Lower part of posterior surface gives origin to sternocostalis muscle.

 - Its lateral border articulates with the 2nd-7th costal cartilages (to create synovial joints.
 Strictly speaking, 2nd costal cartilage articulates at the side of manubriosternal junction and 7th costal cartilage articulates at the xiphisternal junction).